 - Rakes & Panes – (Landscape Maintenance) – Lawn & Garden maintenance and Window detailing

 - Green Thumbs Nursery – (Nursery) – plant and seedling production

 - Earth & Wood – (Art & Crafts) – pottery and woodwork enterprise

-- Garden Cafe – (Hospitality) -located at the Tanawha Botanical Gardens, the Cafe provides flexible employment and skills training
+- Garden Cafe – (Hospitality) -located at the beautiful Tanawha Botanical Gardens

 Most people identify very closely with their work and take great satisfaction from performing their role to the best of their ability.
 Work is one of the main sources of the sense of achievement that underpins our confidence and it is also often the basis for many of our ongoing friendships.